 Wow.
 He looks ready to join the lineup at the Haunted Mansion (except that he's a clergyman, but we'll talk about that in a future post).
 There is actually a lively tradition of beheaded martyrs behaving in this way (they're called Cephalophores; a big hat tip to ttintagel for drawing my attention to these).
 Between these firmly attested traditions of headless ghosts and the Sleepy Hollow connection, it's no surprise that both Ken Anderson and Marc Davis created a number of some-assembly-required spirits for inclusion in what became the Haunted Mansion.
 In fact, Anderson was going to make the Headless Horseman himself the star of the show in one version of his Ghost House.

 That looks like it could be concept art for the 1949 film, but in fact it's Anderson's sketch of the Ghost House version.
 The old pumpkin chucker wasn't going to have a monopoly on the gag, however.
 Anderson also wanted ghosts based on historical characters, and in one script he had Anne Boleyn running around screaming and falling down at the top of the stairs as her wailing head rolled on down toward us.
 Bumpity bump.
 (How cool is that.)
 In other scripts it was a bride character who had a hard time keeping her noggin in place.
-He also sketched what looks like a decapitated pirate.
+He (and Duane Alt) also sketched what looks like a decapitated pirate.

 When Marc Davis took charge of things, he apparently liked the Boleyn character and dreamed up a changing portrait in which her husband Henry VIII is haunted by an understandably crabby Anne.